Color-Of-Code/website/content/pages/programming/haskell/category-theory.md

 #### Kleisli category

-Kleisli category — a category based on a monad
+Kleisli category is a category based on a monad.

 A Kleisli category((For our limited purposes)): objects = types of programming language, morphisms from A -> B to A -> type derived from B using a particular embellishment

 Each Kleisli category defines: own way of composing these morphisms + identity morphisms((with respect to that composition)).